Superfluid excitations in rotating two-dimensional ring traps: Collective modes and Sum Rules

 Regarding the quadrupole results, Fig.~\ref{fig:quadrupole4mode}, we see the increase in the modes separation with the macrovortex vorticity $\nu$.
 The four-modes sum rule prediction, Eq.~(\ref{fourmodes}), is better suited to reproduce the numerical data when compared to the two-modes approach.
 However, for the MH trap, we observe the sum rule overestimation of the numerical results of the high-frequency branch.
 In the MH case, the higher modes coupling due to the anharmonic term is not negligible, indicating that we should include more modes in the sum rules derivation.
 It is worth remembering that the four-modes approach also accounted for the additional modes that appear due to the existence of two walls in the ring configuration, with very close frequencies, both showing the separation into its components $m = \pm 2$ as we increase the vorticity of the condensed cloud.
 However, as these modes have very close energy values, it is difficult to distinguish them, mostly for large $\Omega$, so we only include two energy branches, each representing the mixture of the $+2$ and $-2$ components of each wall mode.

-It is important to note that Eq.~(\ref{fourmodes}) depends on the compressibility moment $m_{-1}$, for which the formula has not yet been presented.
+It is important to note that Eq.~(\ref{fourmodes}) depends on the compressibility moment $m_{-1}$.
 Unlike the other modes, this particular moment is not described in terms of partial energies.
 Its calculation is based on linear response theory, with the proper perturbation for each condensate mode, as detailed in Appendix~\ref{compressibility}.

 Finally, we compare the collective modes frequency of the macrovortex and the vortex lattice states for the same value of $\Omega$.
-While we used $G_{2D} = 50$ for all the macrovortex configurations, to have stable vortex lattices, we had to increase the value of interaction to $G_{2D} = 100$.
+While we used $G_{2D}=10$ for all the macrovortex configurations, to have stable vortex lattices, we had to increase the value of interaction to $G_{2D} = 100$.
 Figure~\ref{fig:FFT_MH} contains the macrovortex and vortex lattice monopole frequency for three values of the rotation frequency $\Omega=0.3, 0.4$, and $0.5$ in the MH trap.
 We observe that the well-defined peak of the macrovortex case evolves to a Lorentzian-shaped one in the corresponding vortex lattice configuration.
 The same situation is illustrated in Fig.~\ref{fig:FFT_SHO}, where we explored the frequency spectrum of the quadrupole mode in the SHO trap.
 The damping of the oscillations in the lattice case, i.e., the broadening of the collective mode peak, can be attributed to the appearance of additional modes due to the oscillation of the vortices.
 During the collective dynamics, the separation of the vortices and, consequently, their interaction will change over time.
 In this process, part of their energy can be transferred to the sound wave modes, keeping the total energy of the system constant.